 Gyeongbokgung, Chang-deokgung & Jongmyo Shrine

-A Heritage Travel Intelligence Brief for Experiencing Korea’s Monuments of Geomantic City Planning
+A Cultural Heritage Travel Brief for Experiencing Korea’s Monuments of Geomantic City Planning

 Heritage Travel Asia is curated by Rupak Chatterjee, an urban planning and heritage precinct regeneration specialist with more than 25 years across historic cities, cultural landscapes, conservation programmes, and destination-planning contexts in West and South Asia.